philippslang/tensorboardprotobuf/README.md

 # tensorboardprotobuf
-Write input files (protobuffers) for Tensorboard with minimal dependencies (protobuf libs).
+Write result files (protobuffers) for Tensorboard with minimal dependencies (protobuf libs).
 Downside is we shamelessly duplicate the protobuf files from the tensorflow repo.

 ## Interface